How to Deal With Difficult Tenants

 Including a clause in the lease forbidding illegal activities is one way to reduce the chance that a tenant will move in and break the law from inside your apartment.
 A “no illegal activities” clause can also offer you some protection and options if a tenant does start selling or producing drugs from your property or breaks the law in another way.

-If one tenant does start using the apartment for illegal activities, it’s likely that other tenants will complain to you.
+If one tenant does start using the apartment for illegal activities, other tenants will likely complain to you.
 Take their complaints seriously and look into the matter.
 It’s also essential that you let the police know if you think something unlawful is going on.
 It’s also a good idea to pay attention to police reports and to keep an eye out for your property’s address in any reports.

 In Pennsylvania, the Expedited Eviction of Drug Traffickers Act speeds up the eviction process for people who are convicted of or suspected of selling drugs from a rental property.